luyadev/luya/docs/guide/concept-depandsync.md

 Terminal commands:

-`./vendor/bin/luya admin/proxy` --> run or setup proxy urls and secret token `./vendor/bin/luya admin/proxy/clear` --> clear and reset local stored proxy configurariont
+`./vendor/bin/luya admin/proxy` --> run or setup proxy urls and secret token

-Get more commands and infos about der {{luya\admin\commands\ProxyController}}.
+`./vendor/bin/luya admin/proxy/clear` --> clear and reset local stored proxy configuration

+In case an error occurs when executing the `admin\proxy` command, executing the `admin/proxy/clear` command first might help (you will have to enter the url, identifier and token after resetting the configuration with the `clear` command).

+For details and more commands, see {{luya\admin\commands\ProxyController}}.

 ## Deploy prep env